markjprice/markjprice/FAQs.md

 I have written an article about this here: [What order should I read your books?](articles/book-sequence.md).

-## Will there be .NET 9 editions of your other books?
-What about future versions of .NET?
+## Will there be editions of your books for future versions of .NET?

-Although I have updated my C# and .NET fundamentals book and created a new book for web development that both cover .NET 9, I will not be updating my *Apps and Services* or *Tools and Skills* books until .NET 10.
+I have updated my C# and .NET fundamentals book and created a new book for web development that both cover .NET 9, but I will not be updating my *Apps and Services* or *Tools and Skills* books for .NET 9.
 Until the end of 2025, the most up-to-date editions of my .NET books are shown in the following figure:

 ![Quartet of .NET 8 and .NET 9 books](assets/quartet-net9.png)

-Starting in November 2025, my plan* is that all four .NET books will be updated for .NET 10, shown in the following figure:
+Starting in November 2025, my plan* is that all four .NET books will be updated for .NET 10, shown in the following figure and described in the following numbered bullets:
+1. The first book covers the fundamentals of the C# language, the .NET libraries, and modern ASP.NET Core technologies for web development.
+It is designed to be read linearly because skills and knowledge from earlier chapters build up and are needed to understand later chapters.
+2. The second book covers mature and proven web development technologies like ASP.NET Core MVC and controller-based Web API web services, as well as OData, FastEndpoints, and Umbraco CMS for building real-world web projects on .NET 10.
+You will learn how to test your web services using xUnit and test the user interfaces of your websites using Playwright, and then how to containerize your projects ready for deployment.
+3. The third book (the one you’re reading now) covers how to build graphical user interfaces for websites, desktop, and mobile apps with Blazor, Avalonia, and .NET MAUI respectively.
+Then you will learn more specialized library topics like internationalization and popular third-party packages including Serilog and NodaTime.
+You will learn how to build native AOT-compiled services with ASP.NET Core Minimal API and how to improve performance, scalability, and reliability using caching, queues, and background services.
+You will implement more services using GraphQL, gRPC, and SignalR, as well as learn how to integrate LLMs to add intelligence to your solutions.
+4. The fourth book covers important tools and skills for a professional .NET developer.
+These include design patterns and solution architecture, debugging, memory analysis, all the important types of testing whether unit, performance, or web and mobile, and then containerization for deployment topics like Docker and Aspire.
+Finally, the book looks at how to prepare for an interview to get the .NET developer career that you want.

 ![Quartet of .NET 10 books](assets/quartet-net10.png)